AndreeaBuzatu22/DEM5-2026-01-06/README.md

 ## 7. Output and Reporting Readiness

-The final output of the script is a cleaned CSV file that is:
+The final output of the script is a cleaned CSV file that is consistent in structure, free from obvious data quality issues and ready to be consumed by Power BI

-- Consistent in structure
-- Free from obvious data quality issues
-- Ready to be consumed by Power BI

 ---